How to register your charity once it has been set up, what you need before you start your application and what happens after you apply.

 - your trustees understand their role and responsibilities

-The commission registers complete applications that meet all the requirements within 5 working days.
-But the commission may take up to 45 working days to ask you for more information or clarification.
+We are currently experiencing high volumes of applications and regret to inform you that the commission may take up to 45 working days to ask you for more information or clarification.
 For example, because:

 - you don’t answer all the questions fully